South-Paw/salien-script-js/README.md

 Also, you can link your heroku app to dropbox account, download this repository as zip archive and unpack it to selected folder.

+#### Medium

+1. Fork this repo on github.
+2. In your heroku app control panel, at Deploy tab, connect your app to a forked repository and enable automatic deploys.
+3. When update comes, merge changes into your repo on github:
+    1. Create new pull request.
+    2. Select your repo's master branch as base fork, and South-Paw/salien-script-js master branch as head fork.
+    3. Click on a big green button "Merge pull request".

 #### Hard

 If you created your app using web-console, you need to clone heroku repo first